Amitreddy14/SKEIMG/README.md

 I primarily assess the results based on visual outputs from the generator.
 While it is difficult to evaluate the model quantitatively purely by naked-eye observation, I involved an evaluation model that can compare two images’ identifying features.
 This evaluation process was inspired by the reference paper, but I didn’t use the same evaluation model.
 I found that the VGG16 model without the last “fc2” layer can summarize the identifying vectors of the input images, and I can decide the similarity of the two images by calculating the cosine of the angle between their identifying vectors.
 Through this process, similar evaluation functionality can be achieved in a simple and convenient way.
 I developed the test function based on the evaluation model, which takes batches of real images and predictions from the generator and returns the average similarity between them.

 ## Results
-Unfortunately, our model hasn’t reached the expected performance, but remarkable progress has been made.
-We’re still working on the simple version data set, and here’re some sample learning processes of the generator:
+Unfortunately, the model hasn’t reached the expected performance, but remarkable progress has been made.
+I am still working on the simple version data set, and here’re some sample learning processes of the generator:

 ![result](assets/simple_result.png)